MohamedMesto/Love-Cake/README.md

 Welcome to the classic game of Battleship!
 Battleship is a strategic naval combat game where players engage in a thrilling battle of wits on the high seas.
 In this game, each player commands a fleet of ships hidden on a grid, and the objective is to strategically guess and locate the opponent's ships while concealing the positions of your own.
 With a combination of cunning tactics and sharp deduction skills, players aim to sink their opponent's entire fleet before theirs meets the same fate.
 Prepare for an adrenaline-pumping adventure filled with suspense, strategy, and exhilarating naval warfare.
 Get ready to embark on a voyage of excitement as you challenge your friends or test your skills against the computer in the timeless game of Battleship!
+However, the game could be played via Python Terminal game.

 # Purpose of the project: